logzio/logz-docs/_source/logzio_collections/_prometheus-sources/java-custom-metrics.md

   - prometheus
 ---

-## Send custom metrics from your JAVA application to Logz.io using Micrometer
-A [Micrometer metrics](https://micrometer.io/) registry for sending dimensional metrics to Logz.io.
+For sending custom metrics from you Java application you will need to use a [Micrometer metrics](https://micrometer.io/) registry for sending dimensional metrics to Logz.io.

 This registry can be used by any application that uses micrometer for recording metrics.